 2.1 Personal information means any information about an individual from which that person can be identified.
 It does not include data where your identity has been removed (anonymous data).

-2.2 For example, when you submit an application in the Energy Portal, register to receive information from us or engage with our website we may collect certain personal information from you.
+2.2 For example, when you submit an application in the Energy Portal, register as a user of the NDR, register to receive information from us or engage with the OGA or NDR website we may collect certain personal information from you.
 We may collect, use, store and transfer different kinds of personal information which we have grouped together as follows:

 - Identity data which includes your first, middle and/or surname, username or similar identifier and title

 - Contact data which includes your postal and/or email address, telephone numbers and date of birth